rubocop/rubocop/README.md

 $ rubocop -l
 ```

-Disabling any of the lint cops in generally a bad idea.
+Disabling any of the lint cops is generally a bad idea.

 #### Rails